 On February 18, 2025, the Constitutional Subcommittee of the Senate Finance Committee heard from DOA, STO, and CGO at the request of Subcommittee Chairman Grooms.
 With the exception of the STO, all agencies requested by the Subcommittee to appear at this meeting responded promptly, confirming their availability at the time designated.
 Initially, leadership from the STO informed staff that Treasurer Loftis would attend the hearing.
-However, they later indicated that he would be unavailable due to a "long-planned trip" and that six members of his staff would appear in his stead.31 Shortly before the Subcommittee hearing, staff became aware through a social media post that the Treasurer's trip involved traveling the Appalachian Trail in a recreational vehicle.
+However, they later indicated that he would be unavailable due to a "long-planned trip" and that six members of his staff would appear in his stead.
+Shortly before the Subcommittee hearing, staff became aware through a social media post that the Treasurer's trip involved traveling the Appalachian Trail in a recreational vehicle.

 The Director of the DOA provided sworn testimony before the Subcommittee and was asked whether she concurred with the recommendations and findings of the AlixPartners review, as well as the contents of its report.
-She responded promptly and unequivocally in the affirmative.32 Subcommittee members further inquired about the RFP process used to engage AlixPartners, the firm's findings regarding the \$1.8 billion in unresolved discrepancies within Fund 30350993, and
+She responded promptly and unequivocally in the affirmative.
+Subcommittee members further inquired about the RFP process used to engage AlixPartners, the firm's findings regarding the \$1.8 billion in unresolved discrepancies within Fund 30350993, and implementation of recommendations.
+Notably, Chairman Grooms posed a question to the Director regarding her expectations for staff accountability, asking whether she would anticipate an employee bringing a matter of similar magnitude to her attention should a hypothetical problem of equivalent caliber arise under her oversight.
+The Director affirmed that, provided the employee fully understood the significance, implications, and ramifications of the issue, she would expect them to escalate it to her attention.

-28 Exhibit 20 - House Ways & Means Committee Constitutional Subcommittee Hearing, Testimony of Treasurer Loftis, Jan.
+&lt;sup>28 Exhibit 20 - House Ways & Means Committee Constitutional Subcommittee Hearing, Testimony of Treasurer Loftis, Jan.
 29, 2025, 01:28:31.

-31 Exhibit 21 - Emails between STO Leadership to Subcommittee Staff, Feb.
+&lt;sup>31 Exhibit 21 - Emails between STO Leadership to Subcommittee Staff, Feb.
 2025.